-Should you need to add to this section, please ensure that any additional information does not cover more than two additional A4 Sheets
+Should you need to add to this section, please ensure that any additional information does not cover more than two additional A4 Sheets.

 Section Five: Criminal Recorded

 FASS promotes equality of opportunity and welcomes applications from diverse candidates.
 Criminal records will be taken into account for recruitment purposes, only when the conviction is relevant.
 Unless the nature of the work demands it, you will not be asked to disclose convictions which are ‘spent’ under the Rehabilitation of Offenders Act 1974.
 Having a conviction will not necessarily bar you from employment with the organisation.
 This will depend on the circumstances and background to your offence(s).